Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/overview/overview.md

 ##### skin

-A description of the appearance of images and colors in the user interface of applications and shells, achieved by extracting a portion of a texture for rendering a specific part of the user interface.
+A description of the appearance of colors and images in the user interface of applications and shells, achieved by defining either portions of a texture to draw or fill contents with or colors to fill or stroke contents with.

 ##### span

 An object that represents a run of text with a single style.
-See also [**block**](#block).
+See also [block](#block).

 ##### state of a skin